Income Tax Calculator

 Standard vs. Itemized Deductions

 Most people that choose to itemize do so because the total of their itemized deductions is greater than the standard deduction; the higher the deduction, the lower the taxes paid.
 However, this is generally more tedious and requires saving a lot of receipts.
-Instead of painstakingly itemizing many of the possible deductions listed above, there is an option for all taxpayers to choose the standard deduction - which 70% of the population opts to do.
+Instead of painstakingly itemizing many of the possible deductions listed above, there is an option for all taxpayers to choose the standard deduction - which the majority of the population opts to do.
 Some people go for the standard deduction mainly because it is the least complicated and saves time.
 The annual standard deduction is a static amount determined by Congress.
-In 2018, it is $12,000 for single taxpayers and $24,000 for married taxpayers filing jointly; this is twice as much as it was in 2017.
-Due to this drastic increase, there is more incentive to take the standard deduction.
+In 2021, it is $12,550 for single taxpayers and $25,100 for married taxpayers filing jointly, slightly increased from 2020 ($12,400 and $24,800).

 The calculator automatically determines whether the standard or itemized deduction (based on inputs) will result in the largest tax savings and uses the larger of the two values in the estimated calculation of tax due or owed.

-Congress formulates and hands out tax credits to taxpayers they deem are making decisions that are beneficial to society such as those who adopt environmentally-friendly practices, or those who are saving for retirement, adopting a child, or going to school.
+Congress formulates and hands out tax credits to taxpayers they deem to be beneficial to society, such as those who adopt environmentally-friendly practices, or those who are saving for retirement, adopting a child, or going to school.
 For taxpayers, they help to lower tax bills by directly reducing the amount of tax owed.
 For instance, a $1,000 tax credit will reduce a tax liability of $12,000 to $11,000.
 This is unlike deductions, which only reduce taxable income.
 As a result, a tax credit is generally more effective at reducing the overall tax bill when compared to a dollar-equivalent deduction.

-It is important to make the distinction between nonrefundable and refundable tax credits.
-Nonrefundable credits can reduce total tax liability to $0, but not beyond $0.
-Any unused nonrefundable tax credits will expire and cannot be carried over to the next year.
+It is important to make the distinction between non-refundable and refundable tax credits.
+Non-refundable credits can reduce the total tax liability to $0, but not beyond $0.
+Any unused non-refundable tax credits will expire and cannot be carried over to the next year.
 On the other hand, refundable tax credit amounts give taxpayers entitlement to the full amount, whether their tax liability drops below $0 or not.
 If below $0, the difference will be given as a tax refund.
-Refundable tax credits are less common than nonrefundable tax credits.
+Refundable tax credits are less common than non-refundable tax credits.

 Due to the complexity of income tax calculations, our Income Tax Calculator only includes input fields for certain tax credits for the sake of simplicity.
 However, it is possible to enter these manually in the "Other" field.
 Just be sure to arrive at correct figures for each tax credit using IRS rules.
 Also, the following descriptions are basic summaries.
 Please consult the official IRS website for more detailed information regarding precise calculations of tax credits.